Halftime Heat: 1999

 Halftime Heat was a professional wrestling show produced by World Wrestling Federation (WWF).
 The event was pre-recorded and aired on January 31, 1999, the night of Super Bowl XXXIII, at the Tucson Convention Center in Tucson, Arizona.

 On January 26, 1999 WWF recorded their episode of February 1 Raw.
-Prior to the recording the empty arena match was filmed, that aired as Halftime Heat.
+Prior to the recording the empty arena match that aired as Halftime Heat was filmed.

 2019

 Halftime Heat was a professional wrestling event and WWE Network event produced by WWE for their NXT brand division.
 The event took place on February 3, 2019, the night of Super Bowl LIII, at the WWE Performance Center in Orlando, Florida.

 After NXT TakeOver: Phoenix went off the air, Aleister Black, Ricochet, and Velveteen Dream would brawl with Adam Cole, Johnny Gargano, and Tommaso Ciampa.
-The brawl led to a six-man tag team match between the wrestlers was scheduled for Halftime Heat.
+The brawl led to a six-man tag team match between the wrestlers which was scheduled for Halftime Heat.